 This remote region in the far northwest of Gujarat has long been a land apart from the rest of India.
 A pan-shaped island sandwiched between Indian Saurashtra and Pakistani Sind, it used to be cut off for months on end by monsoon floodwaters and wind-blown tides, though now the gleaming, white salt flats these leave in their wake – the Ranns of Kutch – are crossed by modern causeways.

-The area’s extreme isolation explains why it has traditionally been a place of refuge for tribes, castes and clans fleeing persecution elsewhere.
-Distinguished by their dazzling costumes of mirror-inlaid embroidery, descendants of these refugees still inhabit the arid, undulating Kutchi countryside, in villages famous for spectacular mudwork architecture, traditional clothing and crafts traditions.
+The area’s extreme isolation explains why it has traditionally been a refuge for tribes, castes, and clans fleeing persecution elsewhere.
+Distinguished by their dazzling mirror-inlaid embroidery costumes, these refugees' descendants still inhabit the arid, undulating Kutchi countryside in villages famous for spectacular mudwork architecture, traditional clothing, and crafts traditions.

-The best base from which to explore Kutch’s fascinating interior is the capital, Bhuj.
-A miraculous survivor of the earthquake that devastated the town in 2001, the 18th-century Aina Mahala palace retains its Hall of Mirrors and exquisite tiled pleasure chamber, both expertly restored since the disaster.
+For a truly authentic experience, stay in traditional Bhunga huts—round, clay structures decorated with local artistry—offering comfort amidst the rustic charm of the desert.
+Otherwise, Bhju, the region's capital, makes a great base to explore Kutch’s fascinating interiors.
+A miraculous survivor of the earthquake that devastated the town in 2001, the 18th-century Aina Mahala palace retains its Hall of Mirrors and exquisite tiled pleasure chamber, expertly restored since the disaster.